 Children thrive within affectionate and encouraging relationships.

 Positive and stable relationships within the family and wider community support the child’s attachment, security, and sense of belonging.
 Experience of high-quality early years settings can make a difference to a child’s life chances but the home environment is the most formative context for learning.

-Supporting the development of a positive sense of self and identity within the young child enables exploration, curiosity and agency to flower.
+Supporting the development of a positive sense of self and identity within the young child enables exploration, curiosity, and agency to flower.

-Movement, space and freedom to explore rich environments indoors and outdoors create positive conditions for self directed, deep level learning to occur.
+Movement, space, and freedom to explore rich environments indoors and outdoors create positive conditions for self-directed, deep level learning to occur.

 2. How has policy and practice met these challenges?

-There has been serious and sustained investment to build capacity and commitment in the system prior to compulsory school entry to secure the Every Child matters
+There has been serious and sustained investment to build capacity and commitment in the system prior to compulsory school entry to secure the Every Child Matters (ECM) outcomes.

 This rapid and significant increase in attention to the early years of children’s life in Government policy has won international recognition.

-Within this policy there has been an increase in the rights and entitlements of young children and their parents to expect high quality services from birth and in ensuring their participation and voice in the development and delivery of services.
+Within this policy, there has been an increase in the rights and entitlements of young children and their parents to expect high-quality services from birth and in ensuring their participation and voice in the development and delivery of services.

-A key part of realising this vision has been work to raise the status, qualifications and career pathways of the early years’ workforce, which traditionally has been held in low esteem and poorly remunerated.
+A key part of realizing this vision has been work to raise the status, qualifications, and career pathways of the early years’ workforce, which traditionally has been held in low esteem and poorly remunerated.

-Enhancing leadership in the early years’ system is important in ensuring the change agenda is realised.
+Enhancing leadership in the early years’ system is important in ensuring the change agenda is realized.

-The EYFS also ensures continuity and progression across the diverse range of service providers from birth to five, and also aims to raise the quality of practice and level the playing field across different providers.
+The EYFS also ensures continuity and progression across the diverse range of service providers from birth to five and also aims to raise the quality of practice and level the playing field across different providers.

 Clarifying expectations and awareness of what constitutes quality services, and embedding quality improvement processes in all settings, should ensure the movement from acceptable but often mediocre services towards a universally excellent system.